Blind Cigar Review: JRE | Aladino Cameroon Robusto

 Body/Complexity: Medium

 “The transition into the second third is very smooth.
 Im still getting alot of that pleasant graham cracker and nutmeg but I also am getting a slight clover honey sweetness at times.
 Really mixes well with the previous flavors.
 Burn continues to impress.
 I had to tap the ash off over an inch into it, and I have a feeling it could have held on much longer.
-Really solid second third. ” –Kevin J. (maninblack77)
+Really solid second third. ” – (maninblack77)

 Final Third